Table of Contents

 6. Myth- “For Diabetes, fruits should be restricted”

-Fact- According to American Diabetes Association, all fruits are allowed but you will need to keep in mind that fruits with high glycemic index need to be taken in a smaller portion.
-For example, fruits high in glycemic Index such as Banana, Mango, Jackfruit, Custard apple etc. can be taken in 50 g only while fruits with a low glycemic index like apple, orange, mousambi, papaya, pine apple, pomegranate can be 100 g.
-Daily one fruit should be consumed either as mid morning snacks or as pre workout meal can be consumed.
+Fact- According to the American Diabetes Association, all fruits are allowed but you will need to keep in mind that fruits with high glycemic index need to be taken in a smaller portion.
+For example, fruits high in glycemic Index such as Banana, Mango, Jackfruit, Custard apple etc. can be taken in 50 g only while fruits with a low glycemic index like apple, orange, mousambi, papaya, pineapple, pomegranate can be 100 g.
+Daily one fruit should be consumed either as mid-morning snacks or as a pre-workout meal can be consumed.
 Another option for including high glycemic index fruit is having in combination with a protein source like nuts or cheese to lower the glycemic index.